 Discuss with students the title and cover of the book.
 Prompt them with these questions: What does the word esperanza mean in Spanish?
 What do you think the title means?
 Who do you think is the most important character in the book?
 Where do you think the book takes place?

 Tell students that the author chooses words carefully to describe the characters in the book.
 These words create a picture in the reader’s mind of how the character acts, moves, and talks.
 The list below contains words that describe different characters in the book.
 Ask students to look for clues in the text to figure out the meanings of the words then check dictionary definitions.

-Use Resource #1: Vocabulary Cards and distribute copies to students.
+Use the Esperanza Rising Vocabulary Cards printable and distribute copies to students.
 Ask them to write down the definitions of the words as they read them in the book.

 - elegant (p.
 5)

 - pretentious (p.
 33)

 - extravagant (p.
 136)

 - despondent (p.
 207)

 - weary (p.
 223)